D'Oyly Carte Opera Company: Revival of the company

 Unlike its predecessor, the new company was not a permanent ensemble with a recognisable style.
 Some performers appeared in several productions, but each production was cast anew, often with guest stars from British television in leading roles, with varying degrees of success.
 The chorus and orchestra of the new company were much smaller than those of the old company: the chorus was reduced from 32 (or more) to 20, and the orchestra from 38 generally to 24.
 For a 1998 production of Pirates at the Queen's Theatre, the orchestra was even smaller: The Guardian wrote, "The goings-on in the pit are dispiriting.
 Budgetary constraints have forced the company to re-write the score for a band of nine instrumentalists.
 They play well enough, but every one of Sullivan's parodies loses its clout."
 The company received a modest Arts Council grant in 1997 to keep it afloat and turned to private funding from Raymond Gubbay for London seasons beginning in 1998.
 Despite the lean forces, the company received generally favourable reviews over the next five years under the management of Ian Martin.
 Some of its recordings have been well received.
 Many of these recordings also restore music that had been cut by Gilbert and Sullivan or the company over the decades.
 Gubbay felt over-committed by 2003 and pulled out.
-After fifteen years, with no Arts Council funding forthcoming, the company suspended productions in May 2003.
+After fifteen years, with no Arts Council funding forthcoming, the company's last production was in May 2003.

-The company was dormant from 2003 to 2012, but it successfully claimed reimbursement of VAT paid during the 1990s, which helped it return to production.
-From May to July 2013, Scottish Opera produced a British touring production of The Pirates of Penzance in partnership with the D'Oyly Carte Opera Company, although it was not reported what role the latter company took in the producing team.
-Richard Suart played Major-General Stanley, and Nicholas Sharratt played Frederic.
-The Daily Telegraph, The Guardian and The Times each gave the production three out of five stars.
-The company co-produced The Mikado with Scottish Opera on tour from May to July 2016, directed by Martin Lloyd-Evans and starring Suart, Sharatt, Andrew Shore, Rebecca de Pont Davies and Rebecca Bottone.
-On 26 November 2019, D’Oyly Carte presented an evening of Gilbert and Sullivan at the Grand Theatre, Wolverhampton.
-The company had opened the Grand in 1894 with a performance of Utopia, Limited and had returned there throughout the theatre's 125-year history.
-In 2021 and 2022, the company co-produced The Gondoliers and a staged but concert-dress version of Utopia, Limited with Scottish Opera and State Opera South Australia, directed by Stuart Maunder and conducted by Derek Clark, starring Suart, Yvonne Howard, William Morgan, Mark Nathan, Charlie Drummond, Ben McAteer, Sioned Gwen Davies, Arthur Bruce, Catriona Hewitson and Dan Shelvey.
+The D'Oyly Carte Opera Trust later successfully claimed reimbursement of VAT paid during the 1990s, which allowed it to engage in co-productions.
+From May to July 2013, Scottish Opera produced a British touring production of The Pirates of Penzance in partnership with the trust (using the name D'Oyly Carte Opera Company).
+The trust next co-produced The Mikado with Scottish Opera on tour from May to July 2016.
+On 26 November 2019, the trust presented an evening of Gilbert and Sullivan at the Grand Theatre, Wolverhampton.
+The D'Oyly Carte Opera Company had opened the Grand in 1894 with a performance of Utopia, Limited and had returned there throughout the theatre's 125-year history.
+In 2021 and 2022, the trust co-produced The Gondoliers and a staged but concert-dress version of Utopia, Limited with Scottish Opera and State Opera South Australia, directed by Stuart Maunder and conducted by Derek Clark, starring Suart, Yvonne Howard, William Morgan, Mark Nathan, Charlie Drummond, Ben McAteer, Sioned Gwen Davies, Arthur Bruce, Catriona Hewitson and Dan Shelvey.
+In 2025 the trust co-produced with Scottish Opera and Opera Holland Park Trial by Jury in a double bill with the premiere of Emma Jenkins and Toby Hession's A Matter of Misconduct!, which toured Scotland in May and June before a London run at Opera Holland Park.